sciencemesh/sciencemesh/docs/content/en/docs/IOP/Deployment/Kubernetes/_index.md

 ## Configuring an IOP deployment

-To configure the two ingress resources that expose the IOP endpoints (GRPC and HTTP), we'll just need to pass a few values into a `custom-ingress.yaml` file:
+To configure the two ingress resources that expose the IOP endpoints (GRPC and HTTP), we'll just need to pass a few values into a `custom-ingress.yaml` file.
+For instance, a configuration for a cluster running the [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/) would be similar to:

 ```bash
 cat << EOF > custom-ingress.yaml